finnlindgren/spacetime-paper-code/README.md

-# Example for non-separable space-time models
+# Example code for non-separable space-time models

 This repository contains code for the examples in https://arxiv.org/abs/2006.04917, v2